-- the location and boundaries of land tenures, in place or proposed, to which the project area is or will be subject - the location and boundaries of the project footprint showing all key aspects including excavations, stockpiles, areas of fill, watercourses, plant locations, water storages, power and water supply lines, buildings, roads, railways, bridges, weirs, culverts, hardstands, car parks, etc - the location of any proposed buffers surrounding the working areas.
+- the location and boundaries of land tenures, in place or proposed, to which the project area is or should be subject - the location and boundaries of the project footprint showing all key aspects including excavations, stockpiles, areas of fill, watercourses, plant locations, water storages, power and water supply lines, buildings, roads including state and local government controlled roads, railways, rail level crossings, bridges, weirs, culverts, hardstands, car parks, etc. - the location of any proposed buffers surrounding the working areas.